-On July 19 and 20, Don will join several colleagues from the Pulitzer Center on Crisis Reporting to present the Out of Eden Walk to some 50,000 Boy Scouts at the BSA’s annual National Jubilee.
+On July 19 and 20, Don joined several colleagues from the Pulitzer Center on Crisis Reporting to present the Out of Eden Walk to some 30,000 Boy Scouts at the BSA’s annual National Jubilee.
 West Virginia

 In March Don lectured at a number of universities in California.
 At San Diego State, he presented his Pulitzer Center/Out of Eden Walk on Campus workshop to San Diego educators, followed by a lecture on Slow Journalism to students and faculty.
 He also spoke to graduate students in Journalism at UC Berkeley, and presented the Out of Eden Walk to dozens of students of anthropology and geography at UC Santa Cruz.
 While in San Francisco, Don also delivered his lecture, “Crossing Invisible Borders,” to the executives and staff of Delta Dental Corporation.
 California